JuliaControl/ModelPredictiveControl.jl/docs/src/public/state_estim.md

 The estimators are all implemented in the predictor form (a.k.a. observer form), that is, they all estimates at each discrete time ``k`` the states of the next period ``\mathbf{x̂}_k(k+1)``[^1].
 In contrast, the filter form that estimates ``\mathbf{x̂}_k(k)`` is sometimes slightly more accurate.
-The documentation of the function [`update_estimates!`](@ref) details how the estimators predicts them.

 [^1]: also denoted ``\mathbf{x̂}_{k+1|k}`` [elsewhere](https://en.wikipedia.org/wiki/Kalman_filter).